Why Hire A Professional

 But what’s the difference between an amateur and a pro?
 Why hire the latter?
 Consider this example from the film industry:

 To translate a film faithfully, the subtitler first needs to scrutinize it — the references, symbolism, humor and terminology it contains; the pace, style and register of its dialogue; and the significance of its shot composition, sound track, editing and camera movement.
-All this influences the translation choices and hence must be carefully considered.
+They influence the translation choices and hence must be carefully considered.
 Further, the translator must know how to best work within the time and space constraints of subtitling, to make reading the subtitles as comfortable an experience as possible: they should match the rhythm of the speech, follow the film’s editing and remain on-screen long enough for the viewer to be able to keep up.
 The language must be precise and natural, logically coherent, appropriate for the context and not culturally insensitive.

 If created to the highest standard, your subs soon vanish in the viewer’s mind.
 Captivated by the story, the audience forgets about their existence and watches the film almost as if it were originally created in the target language.
 Can an amateur subtitler achieve this effect?
 No, not at all — your viewers will have to deal with flickering subtitles, jerky rhythm and mistranslations, which will become the focus of their attention, ruining their experience.
 Ultimately, this means lower ratings and sales for the movie.

 The example above is from the film industry, but the same idea applies to many other forms of video content: a single translation error can damage your ad campaign, undermine your e-learning series’ credibility or, when it comes to safety training, even endanger people in the workplace.

-So, if you truly care about your work’s success and want to avoid unnecessary risk, the best strategy is to hire a professional subtitler.
+So, if you care about your work’s international success and want to avoid unnecessary risk, it’s best to hire a professional subtitler.